Joint Tenancy vs. Tenants in Common in Ontario — What’s the Difference and Why It Matters

 Once the executor receives probate or is otherwise recognized as having authority to act:

-• Estate funds are transferred into a dedicated estate account
+- All estate funds must be transferred into a dedicated estate account

 This simplifies accounting and protects the executor legally.